aptabase/aptabase-kotlin/README.md

 ## Usage

-First you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.
+First, you need to get your `App Key` from Aptabase, you can find it in the `Instructions` menu on the left side menu.

 Initialized the SDK as early as possible in your app, for example: